Gibsery/Disclaimer/README.md

 !!MY CONTENT CONTAINS UNTAGGED UNREALITY/PARANOIA!!

-if you need trigger tags for weirdcore, dereality, etc…  dont follow this hub, because that’s all i post
+if you need trigger tags for weirdcore, dereality, etc…  dont follow this hub, because that’s all i do

 If you’re interacting with me, please understand that I am neurodivergent.